-Behavioral Framework has implemented a number of safety precautions to minimize the risk of infection to both our clients and our employees.
+Behavioral Framework follows a number of safety precautions to protect both our clients and our employees.
 We encourage you to read the letters posted below for details regarding the precautions listed below.

 - All administrative staff except our Chief Clinical Officer and CEO are working from home.

 - Providers (Clinical Supervisors, BCBAs) that can effectively deliver services remotely via telehealth are doing so.

 - Nearly all direct therapists are working one-to-one with a single client to limit exposure—a very limited number of therapists are working with two clients (at different times).

 - We utilize a Daily Safety Checklist(below) to be followed by all clients, employees, and their families.